 Smoked Gouda Cheese Bread

-- 1 envelope yeast (I usually use 1 tablespoon because I buy in bulk.)
+- 1 active dry yeast, (I usually use 1 tablespoon because I buy in bulk.)

 - 1 teaspoon sugar